atlanhq/camelot/README.md

 # Camelot: PDF Table Parsing for Humans

-Camelot is a Python 2.7 library and command-line tool for extracting tabular data from PDF files.
+Camelot is a Python library and command-line tool for extracting tables from PDF files.

 ## Usage